-If you are having problems activating your plugins or machine, please follow this Troubleshooting Guide for activation problems in Logic.
+If you have problems activating your plugins, please follow this Troubleshooting Guide for activation problems in Logic.

 Please try the following steps in the listed order and try after each step if it works: